-Minneapolis’ most prominent citizens were shocked to learn that the Minnesota State Fair would take up permanent residence St. Paul.
-When the announcement was made, these citizens sprung into action to plan a fair in their city to rival the one in St. Paul.
-In 1885 the idea was born to create an exposition centered around industry and technology instead of around agriculture.
+Minneapolis’ most prominent citizens were shocked when they learned that the Minnesota State Fair chose to take up permanent residence St. Paul.
+After the announcement was made, these citizens sprung into action to plan a fair in Minneapolis to rival the one in St. Paul.
+In 1885, the idea was born to create an exposition centered around industry and technology instead of around agriculture.
 Minneapolitans rallied around the idea that industry and technology were the future of Minnesota, and agriculture was the past.

-The Minneapolis Exposition building, Located at 101 Central Avenue SE, was constructed with iron, Mankato stone, and cream bricks.
+The Minneapolis Exposition building, located at 101 Central Avenue SE, was constructed with Mankato stone and cream-colored bricks.
 It was considered to be practically fireproof.
 The main part of the building consisted of three stories and contained over seven-acres of floor space.
-A grand dome faced the Main Street front and the interior walls of the dome were filled with bas relief sculptures.
+A grand dome faced Main Street and the interior walls of the dome were filled with bas-relief sculptures.
 At the corner of the building, a 240-foot tower raised an additional five stories.
-To get to the top, a state-of-the-art, two passenger elevator carried guests to the eighth floor observation deck.
+To get to the top, a state-of-the-art, two passenger elevator carried guests to the eighth-floor observation deck.
 The tower was the tallest structure in Minneapolis until the Foshay Tower was constructed.
 Inside, the building was separated into two areas—one portion of the building featured fine art from around the world, while the other held the industrial and technology exhibits.
 Visitors could pack their own lunch and eat in one of the many dining rooms, or try to get a seat at the popular restaurant that was nearly always filled to capacity.

 With many thanks for the kind message sent to us by the officers and directors of the Minneapolis Industrial Exposition, Mrs. Cleveland joins with me in tendering to them a hearty congratulations upon the auspicious inauguration of an exhibition which not only demonstrates the prosperity and progress of the great Northwest, but also reflects credit upon a country whose greatest pride is the happiness and contentment of its people and their enjoyment of all the gifts of God.
 Mrs. Cleveland gladly complies with your request and will set in motion the machinery of the Exposition.
 She now awaits your signal. — Grover Cleveland